paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ```
 Figure: E2E and HBH Keys Used for Authenticated Encryption

-The PERC Double draft specification TODO FIX REF \[@!draft-jennings-perc-double] uses standard SRTP key material and recommended cryptographic transform(s) to first form the inner, end-to-end RTP security association.
+The PERC Double draft specification [@!I-D.jennings-perc-double] uses standard SRTP key material and recommended cryptographic transform(s) to first form the inner, end-to-end RTP security association.
 That end-to-end RTP security association may be optionally used to encrypt some RTP header extensions along with RTP media content.
 The output of this is treated like an RTP packet and encrypted again, with (optionally) standard SRTP key material and recommended cryptographic transform(s), to form the outer hop-by-hop security associations.
 The endpoint executes the entire Double operation while the MDD just performs the outer, hop-by-hop security association operation.

 RTCP is only (optionally) encrypted hop-by-hop, not end-to-end, so standard SRTCP Authenticated Encryption operations [@!RFC3711] are used hop-by-hop.